echo26/Summary-Classification/README.md

 # Summary-Classification

+This project classify student summary in speech into an original text that each student summarized.
-This project used Python, NLTK, RegEx and basic Machine Learning Method.
+I used Python, NLTK, RegEx and Naive Bayes.

 From 3 different articles of text file, chunked noun phrases using RegEx and NLTK.
 Then, made a bag of noun phrases.